U.S. says Moscow has 'failed' in war aims, pledges more military aid to Ukraine

 Today, the nearest Russian troops are hundreds of miles away, normal life is returning to the capital, Western leaders have been visiting and countries are reopening their embassies.

-Blinken said U.S. diplomats would first return to Lviv and should be back in Kyiv within weeks.
+Blinken said U.S. diplomats would first return to the western city of Lviv and should be back in Kyiv within weeks.
 The White House announced President Joe Biden had nominated Bridget Brink, now U.S. ambassador in Slovakia, to be the new envoy to Kyiv.
+The post has been vacant for nearly three years.

 RAILWAY STATIONS HIT

-Five railway stations came under fire in western and central Ukraine on Monday, causing an unspecified number of casualties, Ukrainian television quoted state-run Ukrainian Railways as saying.
+Five railway stations came under fire in western and central Ukraine on Monday and there were an unspecified number of casualties, Ukrainian television quoted state-run Ukrainian Railways as saying.
 Oleksander Kamyshin, the company's chief, said the attacks took place in the space of an hour.

 All of the country was placed under an unusually long air raid warning for two hours on Monday morning.

-Across the border in Russia's Bryansk region near eastern Ukraine, authorities were battling a huge blaze at a fuel depot.
+Across the border in Russia's Bryansk region near northeastern Ukraine, authorities were battling a huge blaze at a fuel depot.

-Russian President Vladimir Putin said Moscow had thwarted an attempt to assassinate a high profile Russian journalist by Ukrainian agents backed by the West.
-The FSB security service said it had arrested a group planning to kill Vladimir Solovyov, host of a talk show on Russia's main state television station and one of the most prominent voices in support of the invasion.
+Russian President Vladimir Putin said Moscow had thwarted an attempt to assassinate a high-profile Russian journalist by Ukrainian agents backed by the West.
+The FSB security service said it had arrested a group planning to kill Vladimir Solovyev, host of a talk show on Russia's main state television station and one of the most prominent voices in support of the invasion.

+Ukraine's State Security Service denied on Monday having any plans to kill Solovyev.

 Before the U.S. officials' visit, Ukraine had drawn up a list of weapons urgently needed from the United States, such as anti-missile systems, anti-aircraft systems, armoured vehicles and tanks, Zelenskiy aide Igor Zhovkva told NBC News on Sunday.